hamishgibbs/solid_idp/README.md

 Python RDF support is provided by [rdflib](https://github.com/RDFLib/rdflib).

-This library is intended to pair with an [example implementation](https://github.com/hamishgibbs/solid_server) of a SOLID server.
+This library is intended to pair with an [example implementation](https://github.com/hamishgibbs/solid_server) of a Solid server.

 # Contributions

-This library is in the early stages of development and is intended to demonstrate the flow of SOLID client authentication.
+This library is in the early stages of development and is intended to demonstrate the flow of Solid client authentication.

 Review, contributions, and discussion are welcome.